Subscription 790/year or 195/quarter

 Ego war.
 What about the other longing – the human social side that seeks security, belonging and solidarity?
 One solution is a retreat to the local, to the "tribe" and pre-modern identities.
 The second solution is a social life made as diffuse and flexible as the individual's identity.
 Bauman believes this is what the network community offers.
 Social media satisfies one basic human need by providing the opportunity to be individual, original and unique.
 At the same time, they offer a social gain and belonging through being liked and followed by a myriad of friends, acquaintances and strangers.
 Yet more and more people end up in a form of solitary sociality that is more simulated than real.

 There is something a little one-sided and worn-out about pointing out the upbeat self-presentation in social media as a manifestation of the consumer society's morbid narcissism.
 At their best, however, Bauman saves these points by tilting them in a satirical direction.
 In some costly passages he starts with self-help books and reads here a kind of total war between battle-ready, semi-paranoid egos.
-On the one hand, we have a large number of books, from Ayn Rand's philosophy about rational selfishness to how-totitles that encourage us to love ourselves, fuck the others – as others presumptively do – and thus become happy winners.
+On the one hand, we have a large number of books, from Ayn Rand's philosophy about rational selfishness for how-totitles that encourage us to love ourselves, fuck the others – as others presumptively do – and thus become happy winners.
 But there are also a number of other self-help books that will help us to defend us against (other) egoists, narcissists and "toxic personalities".

 All against all.
 The key chapter in Bauman's book is entitled "Back to Hobbes?"
 The political philosophy Thomas Hobbes described as a well-known state of nature before society comes into being, where people are thrown at each other in the struggle of everyone against one another, driven by a panic-stricken fear of losing what is necessary for survival.
 The only solution to this scary anarchy is to enter into a social contract, in which each gives up some of their freedom – their right to self-assertion and abuse – in return for security under state protection.